Reiki Melbourne (Daylesford) Banner

 Of course, this style of teaching depended very much on continued contact between teacher and student and is less practical in today’s busy world.
 But while we may not be able to replicate it, we should nevertheless learn from it.
 In particular we might learn that it does not matter so much what ‘level’ you are said to be, but rather how deeply you connect to Reiki.

 Your practice is what it is, regardless of the label you put on yourself.
 You can call yourself a Level 3 Reiki Master because you got an instant attunement on the Net; but if your Reiki stinks, it still stinks.
-Far better to be a Reiki 1 who has practised and developed her skills than a ‘cyber’ Level 3 without substance.
+Far better to be a Reiki 1 who has practiced and developed her skills than a ‘cyber’ Level 3 without substance.

 As such, we need to stop being greedy.
 We need to put the ego aside and stop worrying about how we will appear in the eyes of the world.
 Because when we come to heal either ourselves or another, the only thing that matters is the quality of our Reiki, not the quality of our Reiki tag.